RomainNicolaon/Moonshot-Project/README.md

 # 3. How am I going to solve that problem ?

-In first step, I will learn how to make an AI during my studies at @algosup, after that I will make my AI and teach it to make a good, interesting and exciting video game story.
+In first step, I will learn how to make an AI during my studies at [Algosup](https://github.com/algosup), after that I will make my AI and teach it to make a good, interesting and exciting video game story.

 After that, I will make a video game using my AI and publish it.